Tamar Braxton Hits Back As Former Feud Partner Joseline Hernandez Is Accused Of Imitating Her On ‘The Real’

 The Real fans were quick to accuse Joseline, who shot to fame on the reality series Love & Hip Hop: Atlanta, of imitating Tamar after she began her co-hosting stint on January 23, just over three years after Hernandez and Braxton got into a nasty feud in which both implied the other was a man.

-But despite Tamar and Joseline’s past feud, many viewers taking to Twitter to claim that Hernandez was allegedly acting pretty similarly to Braxton, who was fired from the show back in May, during her co-hosting duties this week.
+However, despite Tamar and Joseline’s past feud, many viewers taking to Twitter to claim that Hernandez was allegedly acting pretty similarly to Braxton, who was fired from the show back in May, during her co-hosting duties this week.

 “This [is] daytime television?
 And they gone fire Tamar for being ‘too much’ but bring Joseline on the show.
 Someone explain this to me,” Twitter user @DoeplAM hit back at The Real, while @DearOldNJ tweeted of Hernandez, “I just wanna know how Tamar was too much wasn’t connecting with viewers but they got Joseline hosting talking about [threesomes] n s***?
 I’m lost.”